AlcoholRehabHelp Logo

 What is AA?

-Alcoholics Anonymous (AA) is a worldwide organization of peer-facilitated alcohol support groups that helps people recover from alcohol use disorder (AUD).
+Alcoholics Anonymous (AA) is an organization of peer-facilitated alcohol support groups that helps people recover from alcohol use disorder (AUD).

 AA meetings center on abstinence-based recovery from alcohol addiction through a spiritually inclined twelve-step program.
 Typically, newer members pair up with a veteran member who becomes their sponsor and guides them through the program.